enthought/mayavi/docs/source/mayavi/mlab_pipeline.rst

 filters, and modules, but they cannot explore all the possible combinations.

-Mlab provides a submodule `pipeline` which contains functions to populate the pipeline easily from scripts.
+Mlab provides a sub-module `pipeline` which contains functions to populate the pipeline easily from scripts.
 This module is accessible in `mlab`:
 `mlab.pipeline`, or can be imported from `enthought.mayavi.tools.pipeline`.